 The source data that gets copied into DWA comes from the databases vendor apps use in production.
 It isn't optimized for other uses—reporting requires complex SQL queries, often joining numerous tables, and it's common to bump up against the Tableau extraction limits.
 The KORE Data Model makes it more efficient to build reports that include data from disparate sources yet only query a small set of tables.

-KORE provides several ready-to-use standard reports via our Tableau servers.
-You can also create your own custom reports that utilize the KORE Data Model.
+You can create custom reports that utilize the KORE Data Model via our Tableau servers.
 In addition to data source extracts, you can connect live to the KORE Data Model tables.
 If you create custom reports, they must comply with KORE's Tableau Server guidelines.

 Like with our DWA integrations, you can connect to Amazon Redshift and query the database directly.
 We strongly recommend using the views instead of the tables so you can take advantage of our transformations.

 List the top 25 retail items sold on days when your team won and the average number sold.
 For comparison, also show the average number sold on days when your team lost.